Internal 1-topoi in 2-topoi: S is an internal topos

 Recalling that $j_A = \Gr^{P_A}(\pi_A\tilde{\partial})$ and $j_{A'} = \Gr^{P_{A'}}(\pi_{A'}\tilde{\partial})$, the claim follows since $h\pi_{A} = \pi_{A'}$ (\emph{cf.} the last part of the proof of Proposition~\ref{propn:s-power-univ-final}). \end{proof}

 We end this section by showing that a plentiful DOF classifier is ``essentially unique'' in the presence of Axiom~\ref{item:ax-UA} from \S\ref{sec:axioms}. \begin{thm} Let $\CC$ be a corepita 2-category. \begin{enumerate}[(i)] \item Let $p_i \colon \s_{i*} \to \s_i$ ($i=1,2$) be plentiful generic DOFs in $\CC$, and suppose that $p_1$ is $p_2$-small, and let $f \colon \s_1 \to \s_2$ be a morphism classifying $p_1$.
-Then $f$ is fully faithful and is a morphism of elementary topoi (meaning that $f_* \colon \CC(A,\s_1) \to \CC(A,\s_2)$ is a topos morphism for all groupoids $A \in \CC$). \item Suppose $A \in \CC$ is such that every DOF over $A$ is $\s$-small for \emph{some} plentiful DOF classifier $\s$.
-Then $\DOF(A)$ is an elementary topos, and for each plentiful DOF classifier $\s$, the anafunctor $\Gr^A \colon \CC(A,\s) \to \DOF(A)$ is a topos morphism. \end{enumerate} \end{thm} \begin{proof} Regarding (i), one verifies that the triangle of anafunctors
+Then $f$ is fully faithful and logical (meaning that $f_* \colon \CC(A,\s_1) \to \CC(A,\s_2)$ is a logical functor for all groupoids $A \in \CC$). \item Suppose $A \in \CC$ is such that every DOF over $A$ is $\s$-small for \emph{some} plentiful DOF classifier $\s$.
+Then $\DOF(A)$ is an elementary topos, and for each plentiful DOF classifier $\s$, the anafunctor $\Gr^A \colon \CC(A,\s) \to \DOF(A)$ is a logical functor. \end{enumerate} \end{thm} \begin{proof} Regarding (i), one verifies that the triangle of anafunctors

 commutes up to isomorphism for each $A \in \CC$.
 Since the two horizontal arrows are fully faithful, it follows that $f_*$ is as well.

 Similarly, since both horizontal arrows preserve finite limits and power objects (as follows from Propositions~\ref{propn:gr-preserves-reflects-limits}~and~\ref{propn:s-power-univ-final}), $f_*$ does as well.